sruffner/maestro5dev/installer/readme.txt

 the [Code] section and, if needed, the "AppCopyright" parameter in the [Setup] section.
 Build the installer executable via Build->Compile.
 This will create the installer at $INST_HOME\Maestro5Setup.exe.

-4) Compress Maestro5Setup.exe to ZIP file maestroV5xx.zip.
-Also compress the Maestro source code directories in C:\maestro5dev\src\cxdriver, \gui to srcV5xx.zip and put that file in the same folder.
-These ZIP files should be uploaded to the Downloads page in Maestro's online user guide.
+4) Compress Maestro5Setup.exe to ZIP file maestroV5xx.zip and upload that to the Downloads page in Maestro's online user guide.
+No need to archive the source code, which is now maintained in the maestro5dev GitHub repository.